 Dietary indiscretion.Sometimes as little as eating a sausage or some sauerkraut with a high sodium content is enough to precipitate an acute episode.
 Failure to comply with fluid and salt restrictions must be considered whenever heart failure worsens.

-Alcohol.Depending on the severity of a patient's heart failure, one or more drinks may suddenly worsen symptoms.
+Alcohol.Depending on the severity of a person's heart failure, one or more drinks may suddenly worsen symptoms.

 Angina or heart attack.Worsening of coronary artery disease may make the heart muscle less able to pump enough blood.